-NYC is my most favorite city in the world.
-I’ve travelled and lived in cities like Shanghai, Moscow, Singapore, Seattle, and more.
-No place continues to delight and surprise me like NYC when I visit.
-Finally, after two years of staying home, we were able to begin our adventures again, starting in NYC with a week long trip to visit both old and new places.
+NYC is my favorite city in the world.
+I’ve travelled and/or lived in cities like Shanghai, Moscow, Singapore, Seattle, and more.
+No place continues to delight and surprise me like NYC every time I visit.
+Finally, after two years of staying home during the pandemic, we were able to begin our adventures again, starting in NYC with a week-long trip to visit both old and new places.
 Here are some tips, advice and best practices when visiting the Big Apple!

 Stay to the right on the sidewalks.
 Only on really broad sidewalks do you walk side-by-side.
 Otherwise, single file and stay in your lane-no sudden changes or you’ll get run over.
 Be aware of bikes, scooters, roller blades, etc. Even on one way streets, look both ways.
 Everyone jaywalks.
 Don’t follow others.
 Check yourself before entering crosswalk.
 You could die.

 Travel to/from airports via flying: We’ve flown into all the major NYC airports (JFK, LaGuardia and Newark).
 Unfortunately, there is no direct public transportation from the airports to Manhattan so you will need a car service.
 While you can do a taxi or Uber, at these large airports it will be chaotic and take time.
 If you fly in to arrive not at rush hour, it’s best.
 The taxi line can be long, the Uber lot can be packed and hard to connect with your driver.
 I would recommend booking a car service online in advance.
 When you arrive and get your luggage, you call the # provided by them after you book online and they pull right up to the arrivals curb.
 Easy peasy and not much more than a cab or Uber would cost you.
 You’re looking at $92 plus tip.
 An Uber or taxi would probably run around $80.
 We used JFK Car Service and Airport Car Services – JFK, Newark & LaGuardia | By Dial7.
 I would highly recommend.